regex check

 service_description foo regex

-check_command check_regex!http://www.google.com.au!"pages from Australia"
+check_command check_regex!http://www.google.com.au!pages from Australia

 use generic-service